Robocall mitigation

 Shield

-You can use Shield for robocall mitigation that screen calls at origination for calling numbers that are invalid, high-risk, or appear on Do Not Originate lists.
+You can use Shield for robocall mitigation to screen calls at origination for calling numbers that are invalid, high-risk, or appear on Do Not Originate lists.

-You can perform a reputation lookup on calling numbers at origination for robocall mitigation.
+You can perform a phone number reputation lookup on calling numbers at origination for robocall mitigation.
 This lookup returns a reputation score from 0 to 100.
 The higher the number, the worse the reputation.

 If your customer has a calling number with a poor reputation, you may find that they are a victim of number spoofing.
-We can help you repair the reputation of their number with reputation analytics companies, or you may wish to issue them a different number.
+We can help you repair the reputation of their number with reputation analytics companies.

 Reputation